 Growing up a doctor’s daughter, you’re part of the club.
 And even more so when you’re chronically ill.
 Neurology appointments equated to a backstage pass without the star power.
 He’d been my neurologist since 18, had ushered me through the lowest lows.
 On the days I dug deep, he was there.

 It was a sunny day, late spring 2005, when the phone rang.
 I saw the name on the caller ID and wasn’t the least bit surprised.
 I knew he’d be calling and why.
 Dad had told me.
-I answered the phone with a sheepish grin, almost a laugh.
+Answered the phone with a sheepish grin, almost a laugh.
 This’ll be good.

 “Hello?”